Top-NotchOutdoorSearch

 First things first:

-We tested it head to head against the other top portable solar panels for camping, and below we break down how it did on Power Efficiency, Portability, Ease of Use, Durability & Build Quality, where it falls short, and whether it is worth your money.
+We compared it against the other top portable solar panels for camping on published specs, live prices, and owner reports, and below we break down how it rates on Power Efficiency, Portability, Ease of Use, Durability & Build Quality.

 Top-Notch Choice AwardBest All-Rounder Runner-Up